crypto-club/nft/README.md

 # Future Proof?
 - YES!
 Do you honestly think paper money will exist in the future?
-Especailly when we live in outter space! :rocket:
+Especailly when we live in outter space!

 # Do I only get paid once for my NFT?
 - NO!
 You will recieve NFT royalties for each time your NFT is sold.